jlouis/enacl/README.md

 # Versions

+## v0.10.x

+Ultra-late beta; tuning for the last couple of functions which could be nice to have.
+Added the function `randombytes/1` to obtain randombytes from the operating system.
+The system uses the "best" applicable (P)RNG on the target system:

+* Windows: `RtlGenRandom()`
+* OpenBSD, Bitrig: `arc4random()`
+* Unix in general: `/dev/urandom`

+Do note that on Linux and FreeBSD at the *least*, this is the best thing you can do.
+Relying on `/dev/random` is almost always wrong and gives no added security benefit.
+Key generation in NaCl relies on `/dev/urandom`.
+Go relies on `/dev/urandom`.
+It is about time Erlang does as well.

 ## v0.9.x

 Ultra-late beta.
 Code probably works, but it requires some real-world use before it is deemed entirely stable.